artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 make install
 ```

-## 3. You can either start the testnet in docker or in 4 devices
+## 3. You can either start the betanet in docker or in 4 devices

-### Option 1: Start 4-validator testnet in docker
+### Option 1: Start 4-validator betanet in docker

 ### 1).
 Prepare your docker and docker-compose (ubuntu/debian)